Commutative 2-cocycles on Lie algebras: Simple Lie algebras

 for $\alpha, \beta \in G$.
 We formulate the result in terms of the first realization, but perform actual computations with the second one.

 \begin{proposition} $Z^2_{comm}(W_1(n)) \simeq O_1(n)^*$, each cocycle being of the form

 where $a,b \in O_1(n)$, for some $f\in O_1(n)^*$. \end{proposition}

-\begin{proof} The proof consists of straightforward computations reminiscent both the computation of the second cohomology of $W_1(n)$ in \cite[\S 5]{block} and computation of the space of commutative $2$-cocycle on the infinite-dimensional Witt algebra in \cite[Theorem 6.7]{alia-d}.
+\begin{proof} The proof consists of straightforward computations reminiscent both the computation of the second cohomology of $W_1(n)$ in \cite[\S 5]{block} and computation of the space of commutative $2$-cocycles on the infinite-dimensional Witt algebra in \cite[Theorem 6.7]{alia-d}.

 Let $\varphi \in Z^2_{comm}(W_1(n))$.
 Writing the cocycle equation in terms of the basis with multiplication (\ref{alphabeta}) for $e_0, e_\alpha, e_\beta$, where $\alpha, \beta \in G$ such that $\alpha \ne \beta$, we get